xwxnumber1xwx/Restaurant-catalog/README.md

 ## Restaurant Catalog

 #### DESCRIPTION
-This is just a simple app builded in PYTHON for the back-end part. the purpose of this app is to use a database for managing, trough [SQLAlchemy](https://www.sqlalchemy.org/) library for Python, menus in several restaurants, with the possibility of adding, modifying and removing items into the database.
+This is just a demo builded with PYTHON for the back-end part. the purpose of this app is to use a database for managing, trough [SQLAlchemy](https://www.sqlalchemy.org/) library for Python, menus in several restaurants, with the possibility of adding, modifying and removing items into the database.

 #### RUNNING THE PROGRAM